Photo: Rhiannon Bryant

 7. Chiang Mai, Thailand

 Hidden amongst the borders of the Golden Triangle (Thailand, Myanmar, Laos), lies a beautiful city in Thailand, Chiang Mai.
-One of the best times to visit Chiang Mai is during the high season, between November andApril.
-February is one of the most vibrant months for the Chiang Mai Flower Festival, or celebrating Songkran (Thai New Year) for a wet and wonderful celebration with parades and water fights – the perfect cool down during the dry season.
+One of the best times to visit Chiang Mai is during the high season, between November and April.
+February is one of the most vibrant months for the Chiang Mai Flower Festival, or if you go in April, you can witness Songkran (Thai New Year) for a wet and wonderful celebration with parades and water fights.

 Chiang Mai is one of the most historically significant cities in Thailand, and was once the capital of the Lanna Kingdom (Kingdom of a million rice fields).
 Chiang Mai is now known as the culture capital of Thailand.
 Here you will find 33 Buddhist temples inside the walls of the Old City and one of the best bucket list items for Chiang Mai is Wat Chedi Luang.
 This Buddhist temple is still used for worship and practice today.
-Onsite you have the incredible opportunity to participate in Monk Chat, during the afternoon you can sit down and practise your Thai and help the Monks to practise their English.
+Onsite you have the incredible opportunity to participate in Monk Chat: during the afternoon you can sit down and practice your Thai and help the Monks to practice their English.

 When you stop in Chiang Mai, you’ll want around 3-5 days to explore the city and the surrounding areas.
 There are the Sticky Rice waterfalls, the Golden Stupa Doi Suthep, the National Park, street food tours, vespa tours, professional Muay Thai fights, lots and lots of markets (Saturday and Sunday walking street are the best), and a day trip to Chiang Rai to see the infamous White, Black and Blue Temples.